All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 The photos which illustrate this section were mainly taken in January and February 2015 at a time of the year when the site is more evocative.

-The image used as a background for this page shows the seating section of the theatre and the icon at the top of the page shows a fresco at the Vatican Museums depicting the loading and measurement of grain on a ship.
+The image used as a background for this page shows the seating section of the theatre and the icon at the top of the page shows a fresco at Musei Vaticani depicting the loading and measurement of grain on a ship.

 Directory of Sites and Monuments